-An entity that has any of the following relationships with the client:

-- (a) An entity that has direct or indirect control over the client if the client is material to such entity; - (b) An entity with a direct financial interest in the client if that entity has significant influence over the client and the interest in the client is material to such entity; - (c) An entity over which the client has direct or indirect control; - (d) An entity in which the client, or an entity related to the client under (c) above, has a direct financial interest that gives it significant influence over such entity and the interest is material to the client and its related entity in (c); and - (e) An entity which is under common control with the client (a "sister entity") if the sister entity and the client are both material to the entity that controls both the client and sister entity.
+Public interest A listed entity; and (a) entity (b) An entity: (i) Defined by regulation or legislation as a public interest entity; or For which the audit is required by regulation or (ii) legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
+Such regulation may be promulgated by any relevant regulator, including an audit regulator.
+Related entity An entity that has any of the following relationships with the client: (a) An entity that has direct or indirect control over the client if the client is material to such entity; An entity with a direct financial interest in the client if (b) that entity has significant influence over the client and the interest in the client is material to such entity; An entity over which the client has direct or indirect (c) control: (d) An entity in which the client, or an entity related to the client under (c) above, has a direct financial interest that gives it significant influence over such entity and the interest is material to the client and its related entity in (c); and An entity which is under common control with the client (a (e) "sister entity") if the sister entity and the client are both material to the entity that controls both the client and sister entity.
+Review client An entity in respect of which a firm conducts a review engagement.
+Review An assurance engagement, conducted in accordance with International Standards on Review Engagements or equivalent, in engagement which a professional accountant in public practice expresses a conclusion on whether, on the basis of the procedures which do not provide all the evidence that would be required in an audit, anything has come to the accountant's attention that causes the accountant to believe that the financial statements are not prepared. in all material respects, in accordance with an applicable financial reporting framework.